-In our opinion, commercial catering is the most neglected area in the gas industry.
+In our opinion, commercial catering gas is the most neglected area in the gas industry.
 Some shocking installations are out there for various reasons, and a significant amount of outdated appliances are still in use.
-We have many connections with Chinese takeaways and restaurants in this country, and we are experienced in commercial catering gas - from installation, to maintenance and to inspection.
+We have connections with Chinese takeaways and restaurants in this country, and we are experienced in commercial catering gas - from installation, to maintenance and to inspection.

 We don't overkill, and we don't overlook any defects.

 - IGEM/UP/2, IGEM/UP/19, IGE/UP/10, IGEM/UP/1B or IGEM/UP/1A

 - HSE CIS No. 3, 10, 17 and 23

 - Gas Safe Register TB140